How can you limit the number of requests patients can submit through Patchs?

 Setting Daily Periods

-And confirm by clicking the change number of periods button.
+Finally, confirm your choice by clicking the change number of periods button.

 Updating the Intra-day Limits